fieldtrip/website/tutorial/human_ecog.md

 ### Preprocessing of the neural recordings

 **35**) Define the trials, that is, the segments of data that will be used for further processing and analysis.
 This step produces a matrix cfg.trl containing for each segment the begin and end sample in the recording file.
 In the case of the example provided in the shared data, the segments of interest begin 400 ms before tone onset, are marked with a ‘4’ in the trigger channel, and end 900 ms thereafter.

+{% include markup/warning %}
+Raw recording files are not shared, in order to protect the subject's identity.
+For tutorial purposes, load the preprocessed data, which is the product of steps 35 & 36, and continue with step 37: load([subjID '_data.mat'], 'data');
+{% include markup/end %}

 	cfg                     = [];
 	cfg.dataset             = <path to recording file>;